minio/docs/source/reference/minio-mc/mc-event-remove.rst

    ``play/mybucket/photos``.

 .. mc-cmd:: --suffix
+   :optional:

-   *Optional* The bucket suffix in which the command removes bucket notifications.
+   The bucket suffix in which the command removes bucket notifications.

    For example, given a :mc-cmd:`~mc event rm ALIAS` of ``play/mybucket`` and a :mc-cmd:`~mc event rm --suffix` of